 Learn by doing.
 Don't wait till you know how to do a technique, figure it out by trying it.
 Don't try to re-use waxed paper, it's cheap.
 Thread is not your friend.
 Single-edge razor blades are your friend.
 Get thin leather for miniature books from old gloves at antique stores.
 Your cleverest ideas will come from trying to work around mistakes.
 Start selling your books immediately, on Etsy or eBay.
 Not so much for the money at first, but because you will meet the most wonderful and friendly people.
 There are plenty of people out there who care passionately about miniature books: join the Miniature Book Society!

-Any resources or trade secrets you'd like to reveal?
+Any resources or trade secrets

-Buy paper from:
+paper from:

-Buy equipment especially for miniature books from:
+equipment especially for miniature books from:

-Marvel at other people's miniature books at:
+at other people's miniature books at:

 No comments: